 I read somewhere that real life friendships are not that easy to find as most of them are either short lived and easily breakable or they take place only in your head.
 History, on the other hand, provides us with examples of real, quirky, long lasting friendships.
 Take the friendship between F. Scott Fitzgerald and Ernest Hemingway for example.
 Their love for writing and literature brought them together but their friendship went far beyond this, although not the conventional or the overly loving type.
 When Hemingway sent Fitzgerald a draft of A Farewell to Arms, Fitzgerald sent it back with 10 pages of edits, to which Hemingway wrote back: “Kiss my ass.”
 When Fitzgerald confessed that Zelda, his wife, complained about the size of his penis, Hemingway took him to the washroom to analyze it and reassured his friend that everything was normally developed.

-Al their lives, my parents had just a couple of friends and a lot of acquaintances.
-This was due partly to the fact that we were very close to our large family that provided enough drama to keep us busy, and enough support in time of need.
-They were left with little to no time or emotional support to give to friends.
+My parents had just a couple of friends and a lot of acquaintances.
+We were very close to our large family and they provided enough drama to keep us busy, and enough support in time of need.
+Mom and Dad were left with little to no time or emotional support to give to friends.
 Things were also simpler and categories very well defined: there were acquaintances, friends and close friends.
 The difference between friends and close friends was the amount of trust involved in the relationship.
 If you needed to move, for examples, you would call your friends to help you.
 If you needed to cry and expose your vulnerable naked soul you would call your close friend.
 It was easy, without confusions and everybody knew which category they belonged to.
 The status of close friend was not something that could be bargained, bought or negotiated.
 Being friends with somebody would not give you the status of close friend by default.
 This was something that was earned through trials and challenges along the years.
 But what a rewarding feeling knowing not wondering whether somebody has your back!

 Moving from the old continent to North America, among so many other differences I’ve had to accustom myself with, the redefining of the notion of friendship proves to be one of the most challenging.
 I don’t like too many people to begin with.
-I don’t believe in the networking idea promoted and so highly talked about by the North Americans.
-I view it as an expression of the narcissistic side of a society infatuated with high school behaviour where the absolute dream is to be the most popular kid.
+Although I completely understand the reasons behind the need to network, I can’t say I am a fan.
+When used too much and abused, I view it as an expression of a society infatuated with high school behaviour where the absolute dream is to be the most popular kid.

 The main difference might come from the fact that I come from a “saver” society and live now in a “consumer” society.
 Back home we tend to keep few quality things/people for a longer time while on the new continent, the Dollar Store philosophy guides all our decisions: everything and everybody comes in cheap and is replaceable.
 To me, all relationships here are governed by cordiality: the dialogue is informal and friendly and usually goes around the area of interest that brought the group together without going deeper or wider than just that.
 The term “friend” is used quite loosely to name golf friends, riding friends, work friends, shopping friends, travel friends and so on… each and every compartment of our lives here comes with a set of “friends” but the connection is superficial and with no expectations of durability or depth.
 Once the golf season ends, the friendship goes into the hibernation until spring.